Curuvar-Ltd/zig_pigpiod/README.md

-# ZPIGPIO
+# zig_pigpiod

-ZPIGPIO is a Zig module that communicates with the Raspberry Pi's pigpiod GPIO daemon.
+Zig_pigpiod is a Zig module that communicates with the Raspberry Pi's pigpiod GPIO daemon.

-~~PIGPIO-Zig provides most of the capabilities of C based pigpiod_if2 interface, but is written entirely in zig.
-The missing capabilities are functions that pigpiod implements directly on the client, and that Zig provides native function for.~~
+Zig_pigpiod provides most of the capabilities of C based pigpiod_if2 interface, but is written entirely in zig.
+The missing capabilities are functions that pigpiod implements directly on the client, and that Zig provides native function for.

-The above paragraph represents the goal, not the reality.

 Currently working: